karttur/setup-blog/about.md

 This blog contains a single page, with instructions for how to install Jekyll and the text editor Atom.
 The blog is created by Jekyll using the Jekyll default theme minima, with editing done in Atom.
 How this is done is covered in the web page.

+[Overview](../../overview/) of Karttur´s web pages and repositories on GitHub.

-Karttur´s GitHub repositories and we pages are  maintained by Thomas Gumbricht.
+Karttur´s GitHub repositories and web pages are  maintained by Thomas Gumbricht.